Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

 Answer: false.
 The effectiveness of hand sanitizers may differ depending on the product.
-However, it is fair to say that several of them eliminate more than 99% of germs likely to cause the most common respiratory infections, such as a cold or the flu.
+However, it is fair to say that several of them eliminate more than 99% of germs likely to cause common respiratory infections, such as a cold or the flu.
 The use of antiseptic gels prevents hand contamination, but does not inevitably prevent viral or bacterial infections which enter the body via other pathways.

 Answer: true.
 Nothing beats a good handwashing with soap and water for dirt.
 However, several studies have shown that disinfecting hands with hydroalcoholic gel (consisting of water and alcohol) is more effective than handwashing with soap and water to eliminate most viruses and bacteria.
 It is recommended to rub hands together for about 20 seconds for disinfection to be effective.